You-Gao/Blog/_books/2025-09-14-katabasis.md

 # Katabasis

 > "No—the reason paradoxes trouble us is that their absurd conclusions make us rethink all of our premises.
 A paradox is like a staircase, in which each step leads inexorably to the destination.
 But you get to the top, and the destination is impossible; you've stepped off into empty air."
-> <figcaption class="blockquote-footer">Katabasis</figcaption>
+> {% include figcaption.html caption="Katabasis" %}

 Katabasis is an allegory of an already existing allegory.

 It takes the structure of "*Dante's Inferno*" and adds a power system called "*magick*" which is another name for "*linguistics*".
-Specifically linguists who study "*symbolic systems*" or "*grammar*" including both math and English.
+Specifically, linguists who study "*symbolic systems*" or "*grammar*", including both math and English.

 The plot is good, but I only got through it because of the random references scattered throughout the book.
 I wrote this post to talk about the referenced philosophical paradoxes and the resolutions people have proposed to them.